Skip to Content

 Program Format: How You Will Study

-The DEMSN is a 75-credit hybrid program that can completed in as few as 20 months.
-While most of the instruction is held on campus in New Braunfels, Texas, 12 of the 21 courses are hybrid, including a mix of in-person and online instruction.
-Four classes are given fully online.
+The DEMSN is a 75-credit program that can completed in as few as 20 months.
 The DEMSN track is designed for applicants who hold a bachelor’s degree in any academic major looking to make a career change to nursing.
 It can be completed in as few as 20 months of full-time study and will prepare you to take the NCLEX-RN exam to become a registered nurse.

 Your Courses Will Combine: